 Page content

 At university, you are in control of your studies and your academic progress.
-However, if you are struggling, the Student Wellbeing team is here to help.
+However, if you are struggling, Student Wellbeing and the Student Success Centre are here to help.

 Find out how to develop the skills that will support your academic performance including research skills.
 Go to the student portal and click the 'Skills for Study' tile at the bottom.
 Sign in with Ulster University to get access to a range of study skills modules including; getting ready for academic study, time management, note taking and much more!

-The Student Guide To Ulster - Student Guide provides useful links and resources for current students at Ulster including information on; courses and modules, exam assessments and appeals, fee’s and funding, disability and wellbeing support and much more.
+The Student Guide provides useful links and resources for current students at UU including information on; courses and modules, exam assessments and appeals, fee’s and funding, disability and wellbeing support and much more.

-Find out more about getting started on your academic journey with our guide to digital services at Ulster University.
+Find out more about getting started on your academic journey with the guide to digital services at Ulster University.

-You can also find out about resources supporting learning, teaching and research offered by campus library services on their webages.
+You can also find out about resources supporting learning, teaching and research offered by campus library services on their webpages.

-The Employability and Careers team provide expert advice, endless opportunities and a range of services and online resources to support your future career prospects.
+The Employability and Graduate Futures team provide expert advice, endless opportunities and a range of services and online resources to support your future career prospects.

 PASS (Peer Assisted Study Sessions) which offer peer mentoring may be available on your programme of study.
 To find out more contact your Course Directoror School office.